typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ## Lesson 8: Stick with it

 I have 5+ side projects.
-I feel some of them could be businesses, but I always get bored after a couple weeks.
-Asterank was the only side project that I've stuck with for over a year, and it paid off even though it could never really be monetized.
+Some of them could be businesses, but I always get bored after a couple weeks.
+Asterank was the only project that I've stuck with for over a year, and it paid off even though there is not a clear way to monetize it.

-{% imgcap center http://i.imgur.com/PSu18sK.png Maybe I should get out more. %}
+{% imgcap center http://i.imgur.com/PSu18sK.png I should get out more. %}

+It's hard to predict what will be valuable as a side project.
+For hobbies, working on what you're most passionate about is the best way to get a return.
+Otherwise you lack the discipline to follow through.

-## Be grateful
+## Lesson 9: Be grateful

-I had to make some hard decisions and turn down some great opportunities to wind up here.
-I'm really lucky to have had those options.
+I've had to make some hard decisions and turn down some great opportunities to wind up here.
+I'm really lucky to have options and support from friends, family, and coworkers.

-I'm excited to learn and see where this takes me.
+I've accepted a Software Engineer position at Planetary Resources starting in November.
+I'm very excited to learn and see where this takes me.

 Good luck!